tock/tock/doc/courses/sensys/presentation/slides.md

 ![Capsules reference each other directly, assisting inlining](rng.pdf)

 ## Check your understanding

+Turn to the person next to you:

+  1. What are Tock kernel components called?

+  2. Is the kernel scheduled cooperatively or preemptively?
+What happens if a capsule performs a very long computation?

+  3. How is a hardware interrupt handled in the kernel?

+## Answers

+  1. Tock kernel components are called "capsules"

+  2. The kernel is scheduled cooperatively by capsules calling methods on each other.
+If a capsule performs a very long computation it might prevent other capsules from running or cause them to miss events.

+  3. Hardware interrupts are scheduled to run when capsules next yield.
+If a process is running when a hardware event happens, the hardware event will be immediately handled.

 ## Hands-on: Write and add a capsule to the kernel